lokesh/lokesh-dhakar/src/places.md

     },

     venuesFilteredByCategory() {
-      return this.checkinsToVenues(this.checkinsFilteredByCategory);
+      return checkinsToVenues(this.checkinsFilteredByCategory);
     },

     venuesFilteredByLocation() {
-      return this.checkinsToVenues(this.checkinsFilteredByLocation);
+      return checkinsToVenues(this.checkinsFilteredByLocation);
     },

     venuesFilteredByCategoryAndLocation() {
-      const venues = this.checkinsToVenues(this.checkinsFilteredByCategoryAndLocation);
+      const venues = checkinsToVenues(this.checkinsFilteredByCategoryAndLocation);
       return this.sortVenuesByCount(venues);
     },

     venuesFilteredByPrimaryCategoryAndLocation() {
-      const venues = this.checkinsToVenues(this.checkinsFilteredByCategoryAndLocation);
+      const venues = checkinsToVenues(this.checkinsFilteredByCategoryAndLocation);
       return this.sortVenuesByCount(venues);
     },